Exclusive Interview with Zmiya Mochoruk 30/08 /2010

 great.
 But my ego thanks to you.

-Q: You're extremely talented and creative person.
+Q: You're very talented and creative person.
 Your other

 interest outside painting is tattooing.
 How long have you been